How to Ship a Painting the Safest Way

 4. Insurance and Documentation

-- High-quality photographs from multiple angles (to prove condition before shipping)
+Prepare detailed documentation: Artist, title, medium, dimensions, professional appraisal report, and high-quality photographs from multiple angles (to prove condition before shipping).

 5. Best Art Shipping Companies in the USA